Hideki Naganuma: 2008present: Freelance work

 As a result of his online popularity and musical success, he has contributed tracks to a number of indie games inspired by Jet Set Radio.
 In 2017, Naganuma contributed two new original songs for the game Hover.
 In 2018, Naganuma released the track "Ain't Nothin' Like a Funky Beat" as a part of the Lethal League Blaze soundtrack, which featured other notable composers such as Frank Klepacki, Pixelord, Bignic, and Klaus Veen.
 He was set to compose for Streets of Rage 4, but due to schedule complications and copyright ownership issues, he withdrew from the project in 2020.

 Naganuma admitted that since leaving Sega, he has made attempts to work for Nintendo, after the topic was brought up by fans of the Splatoon franchise that he should have worked on the latest games' soundtrack, who drew parallels between it and his previous works.
-He is composing for indie game Bomb Rush Cyberfunk, which is set to be released in 2023.
+He composed for indie game Bomb Rush Cyberfunk, which was released on August 18, 2023.
 He has also expressed a desire to create an original album and clarified he is not active in the gaming industry.

 Musical style

 Naganuma's early sound is often labelled as an energetic, rhythm-heavy blend of hip hop, electronic, dance, funk, jazz, and rock.
 His music was produced to match the visual style of the games he was working on as closely as possible, and experimented with voices, cutting and rearranging samples to the point that they become nonsensical.
-Since the release of Jet Set Radio, Naganuma's sound has incorporated many elements of breakbeat, gabber, and EDM.
+Since the release of Jet Set Radio, Naganuma's sound has incorporated many elements of breakbeat, and EDM.